daniel-sc/angular-cli-28576/README.md

 - yarn start

-If you comment out the usage of "thirdPartyTranslationRemote" everything works properly.
+If you comment out the usage of "nodeModulesThirdPartyTranslation" everything works properly.